borilla/chai-in-viewport/README.md

 The `inViewport` assertion currently simply tests the element's [`getBoundingClientRect`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) against the [`documentElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/documentElement)'s `clientWidth` and `clientHeight`.
-It does not test whether the element is clipped by its parents, if it has `visibility: hidden`, `opacity: 0`, is obscured by another element or is otherwise hidden from view on the screen
+It does not check whether the element is clipped by its parents, if it has `visibility: hidden`, `opacity: 0`, is obscured by another element or is otherwise hidden from view on the screen

 ### Testing for visibility in cypress.io

-If using [cypress.io](https://www.cypress.io/), I would suggest using a combination of `visible` and `inViewport` assertions
+If using [cypress.io](https://www.cypress.io/), I would suggest using a combination of `visible` and `inViewport` assertions, which will check for the above limitations

 ```js
 cy.get('#el').should('be.visible.and.inViewport');